Obamacare. The Affordable Care Act. The health care bill. Whatever name you call it by, it affects you in more ways than you know.

 Immediately afterward, Congress used the reconciliation process to pass a bill amending Obamacare.
 It’s called the Health Care and Education Reconciliation Act of 2010.
 President Obama signed it into law on March 30, 2010.

-Here’s the text of the Supreme Court case:
+Here’s the text of the Supreme Court opinion that claims Obamacare is constitutional:

 1/18/12 Update: Want to see what your medical care will be like under Obamacare?
 Visit a local VA hospital, or read this story of the VA’s neglect of an injured Air Force veteran.
-Government health care is about as friendly, helpful, innovative, and responsive as what you’ll see in any Bureau of Motor Vehicles office.
+Government health care is about as friendly, helpful, innovative, and responsive as any Bureau of Motor Vehicles office.

 3/23/12 Update: Consider.